LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

   the configuration window as a horizontal slider that the user can adjust.

-There are actually more methods available, but they are covered in :ref:`a dedicated section <4.
-More about custom Cameras>` on the next page.
+There are actually more methods available, but they are covered in :ref:`a dedicated section <tutorials/complex_custom_objects:4. more about custom cameras>` on the next page.
 By calling any of the presented methods, you'll add a :class:`~crappy.camera.meta_camera.camera_setting.CameraSetting` that manages automatically the integration of your setting in the configuration window.
 It